odedstein/sgi-introduction-course/203_implicit_representations/203_implicit_representations.md

 ![](assets/bunny-mc-high-res.png)

 We could also visualize the bunny using slice planes (often, I do this at the same time as I plot the zero levelset!).
-You can even use the polyscope UI to tell the bunny to not be affected by the slice plane
+You can even use the polyscope UI to tell the bunny to not be affected by the slice plane (note the option that is highlighted in the UI in the screenshot below).

 ```python
 import numpy as np